 If students need assistance with the course OWL site, they can seek support on the OWL Help page.
 Alternatively, they can contact the Western Technology Services Helpdesk.
 They can be contacted by phone at 519-661-3800 or ext.
 83800.

 Units:

-SI unit systems will be used in lectures, tutorials and examinations.
+Both SI and FPS unit systems may be used in lectures, tutorials and examinations.

 Specific Learning Objectives: